-Generally, you should have good health condition with normal physical fitness, positive attitude, self-confidence, and strong determination.
-Participants with pre-existing medical conditions such as heart, lung and blood disease should inform us before booking the trek and are advised to seek medical advice or consent before the trek.
+Generally, you should have good health condition with normal physical fitness, a positive attitude, self-confidence, and strong determination.
+Participants with pre-existing medical conditions such as heart, lung, and blood disease should inform us before booking the trek and are advised to seek medical advice or consent before the trek.

 Yes, we can accommodate your schedule according to your timetable and tour destination desires.
 Our tours include fixed departure dates that can be tailored to accommodate your specific requests and schedule.
 Please review our designated departure dates, and if they do not suit your timeframe, then let us know how we can arrange a trek that is convenient for you.

-September to November is the best season because the weather is stable, dry and clear.
-March to June is another favorite season of trekkers because Rhododendron and other flowers blossom in this season but the temperature rises and possibility of precipitation may remain with vibrant atmosphere.
+September to November is the best season because the weather is stable, dry, and clear.
+March to June is another favorite season of trekkers because Rhododendron and other flowers blossom in this season but the temperature rises and the possibility of precipitation may remain with a vibrant atmosphere.
 December to February is the coldest time of the year.
-June to August is the summer season and monsoon starts which makes the skies cloudy, roads muddy and slippery.
+June to August is the summer season and monsoon starts which makes the skies cloudy, roads muddy, and slippery.

-Trekkers’ Information Management Systems (TIMS) card is mandatory for all trekkers in Nepal to insure the safety and security of trekkers in general trekking area.
-Discovery World Trekking will help you in obtaining TIMS card and other paperwork for the permit.
+Trekkers’ Information Management Systems (TIMS) card is mandatory for all trekkers in Nepal to ensure the safety and security of trekkers in the general trekking area.
+Discovery World Trekking will help you in obtaining a TIMS card and other paperwork for the permit.

-TIMS is needed for all the trekking areas in Nepal while Trekkers’ permit is required to enter the conservation area project, national parks, special permission required areas, wildlife reserve areas and hunting area.
-Discovery World Trekking will help you with all those necessary paperworks and let you enjoy your holidays to the fullest.
+TIMS is needed for all the trekking areas in Nepal while Trekkers’ permit is required to enter the conservation area project, national parks, special permission required areas, wildlife reserve areas, and hunting area.
+Discovery World Trekking will help you with all those necessary paperwork and let you enjoy your holidays to the fullest.

 Yes, of course!
 We usually have single trekkers on each and every one of our group departures.
 It is a great way to get to know fellow travelers and most people find that the group dynamics are very friendly and comforting.
 Logistically, single trekkers will share rooms and tents with other single trekkers of the same sex on our group journeys.

-You need to pay 10% in advance and rest of the amount can be paid after your arrival in Nepal.
-We accept Credit Card, however, you will be charged extra amount as service fee by the bank.
-So, Discovery World Trekking recommend you to pay in Cash to enjoy the benefit of discount.
+You need to pay 10% in advance and the rest of the amount can be paid after your arrival in Nepal.
+We accept Credit Card, however, you will be charged an extra amount as a service fee by the bank.
+So, Discovery World Trekking recommends you to pay in cash to enjoy the benefit of a discount.
 Any currency is accepted.

-The officials of Discovery World Trekking will wait for you outside the arrival lounge at Tribhuvan International Airport with your name pamphlet on their hand and will drop you to the hotel after warm welcome Nepalese rituals.
+The officials of Discovery World Trekking will wait for you outside the arrival lounge at Tribhuvan International Airport with your name pamphlet in their hand and will drop you at the hotel after warm welcome Nepalese rituals.